 d.
 A brief description of actions we are taking to investigate the breach, mitigate losses, and protect against further breaches

 e.
 Contact information, including a toll-free telephone number, email address, website or postal address to permit you to ask questions or obtain additional information

 f.
 In the event the breach involves 10 or more patients whose contact information is out of date, we will post a notice of the breach on the home page of our website or in a major print or broadcast media.
 If the breach involves more than 500 residents in the state or jurisdiction, we will send notices to prominent media outlets.
 If the breach involves more than 500 residents, we are required to immediately notify the Secretary.
 We also are required to submit an annual report to the Secretary of a breach that involved less than 500 residents during the year and will maintain a written log of breaches involving less than 500 residents

 6. Complaints: If you believe your privacy rights have been violated, you can file a complaint with the Privacy Officer.
 You may also file a complaint with the Secretary of the U.S. Department of Health and Human Services in Washington, D.C. in writing within 180 days of perceived violation of your rights.
 There will be no retaliation for filing a complaint.

-For Further Information: If you have questions or need further assistance regarding this Notice, you may contact the Privacy Officer, Stacie Turner at 859.255.0075 ext.
-301.
+For Further Information: If you have questions or need further assistance regarding this Notice, you may contact the Compliance Officer, Clifton Daugherty at 859.255.0075.

 As a resident you retain the right to obtain a paper copy of this Notice of Privacy Practices, even if you have requested such copy by e-mail or other electronic means.